bitgamergws1/TaskFlow-Pro/README.md

 ### Multilingual Intent Understanding

 The classifier uses a **language-agnostic rulebook** — not keyword lists.
-It understands meaning across English, Hindi, Hinglish, and other languages:
+It understands meaning across English, Hindi, Hinglish, Tamil, Spanish, and other languages:

 - _"pani pi liya"_ → `complete_task` (matched to "Drink water" pending task)
 - _"ab kya karna hai?"_ → `list_tasks` (user asking what's next)
 - _"pani kab pina chahiye"_ → `general_question` (health tip, not a task search)
 - _"schedule banao"_ → `optimize`

+**Strict language matching:** The AI detects the language of the *current* message — not the conversation history — and replies in that exact language.
+English message → English reply, even if the previous 10 messages were in Hindi.
+One-word replies ("yes", "ok", "haan") match the previous user turn's language.

 ### Interactive Schedule Optimizer